netdata/netdata/docs/step-by-step/step-00.md

 [Step 8.
 Building your first custom dashboard](step-08.md)

-Build a dashboard that shows the metrics that matter to you the most, or allow you to monitor many systems from a single HTML file.
+Using simple HTML, CSS, and JavaScript, we'll build a custom dashboard that displays essential information in any format you choose.
+You can even monitor many systems from a single HTML file.

 [Step 9.
 Long-term metrics storage](step-09.md)

-Netdata isn't just about real-time metrics—learn how to use our new database engine to store historical data and archive metrics to a different database.
+Want to store lots of real-time metrics from Netdata?
+Tweak our custom database to your heart's content.
+Want to take your Netdata metrics elsewhere?
+We're happy to help you archive data to Prometheus, MongoDB, TimescaleDB, and others.

 [Step 10.
 Set up a proxy](step-10.md)

-Run Netdata behind an Nginx proxy to improve performance and security by enabling TLS/HTTPS.
+Run Netdata behind an Nginx proxy to improve performance, and enable TLS/HTTPS for better security.